se-sic/coronet/README.md

 #### Vertex and edge attributes

 There are some mandatory attributes that are added to vertices and edges in the process of network construction.
-These are not optional.
+These are not optional and will be added in all cases when using instances of the class `NetworkBuilder` to obtain networks.

 - Mandatory *vertex* attributes
     * `type`